CodeHub-UGA/Languages/R/README.md

 ## Readings / In-Depth Resources
 - [R for Data Science](https://r4ds.had.co.nz) (textbook about using R)
 - [recommended readings](https://www.tidyverse.org/learn/) for more detail about Tidyverse
+- Detailed [Cheat sheet](https://rstudio.com/wp-content/uploads/2019/01/Cheatsheets_2019.pdf) for using R (from importing data to making plots with ggplot2)